 Emelie Johnson Vegh began training dogs as a teenager, after many years of involvement with horses.
 Her first dog was a mixed breed that competed successfully in both agility and obedience.
 Emelie's first Border terrier came into her life in 1994; all together she has had three terriers.
 The Border terriers have been involved in agility primarily, but also in some freestyle and ground work.

-In 2009, a Kelpie made an entrance into the family.
-With her, Emelie is working in rally obedience, obedience, and freestyle, and they also enjoy urban mushing.
+Kelpie Scout joined the family in 2009 and with her, Emelie is working in rally obedience, obedience, and freestyle, and they also enjoy urban mushing.
+Field Golden Retriever Tessa is the family’s youngest member, and with her, Emelie is building the foundation to do be able to train and compete in a variety of dog sports.
 Emelie and her dogs have won medals at the Swedish Nationals, both as youths and as adults, with a silver team medal as the best placement.

 Together with business partner Eva Bertilsson, Emelie runs their collaboration Carpe Momentum.
 Emelie and Eva’s goal is to help people acquire knowledge and skills in science-based, modern, humane, and empowering teaching strategies for the benefit of learners of all species.
 They teach seminars on the general principles of behavior and learning, and coach trainers in the art of structuring great training sessions regardless of the venue or the species.